LucaClaessens/Analogy/README.md

 For now, go to your preferred hosting environment and run the `create_analogy_database.sql` file in phpMyAdmin, this will set up the database for you (empty).
 If you wish to prepopulate the database with some of our testing data, run `populate_analogy_database.sql`instead.

+Configuration of all variables can be done in the `analogy_config.ini` file, here you can also change your mySQL settings.

 ## System setup

 You'll need to install the header files for Python 2.7 and the HDF5 library.
 On Ubuntu you should be able to install